Ashrithhn/glad-cell-firebase-apk/README.md

 *   **Username:** `admin`
 *   **Password:** `adminpass`

 **Warning:** These credentials are for development testing only.
-Implement proper role-based access control using Firebase Custom Claims before deploying to production.
+Implement proper role-based access control using Supabase RLS policies and potentially custom roles before deploying to production.

 ## Troubleshooting

-### Firestore Index Required Error
+### Firestore Index Required Error (Firebase Specific - Less relevant with Supabase)

-If you see an error in your Next.js terminal or browser console similar to:
+If you were using Firebase Firestore and saw an error like:
 `FirebaseError: The query requires an index.
 You can create it here: https://console.firebase.google.com/v1/r/project/YOUR_PROJECT_ID/firestore/indexes?create_composite=...`

-This means that a query in the application (often involving sorting or filtering on multiple fields) needs a composite index in Firestore that has not been created yet.
+This means a query needs a composite index.

-**How to Fix:**
-1.  **Identify the Query:** The error message usually provides a link. **Copy this link and open it in your browser.**
-2.  **Create the Index:** The link will take you directly to the Firebase console page for creating the required index.
-    *   Review the suggested index fields and order.
-    *   Click the "Create Index" or "Save" button.
-3.  **Wait for Indexing:** Firestore will start building the index.
-This can take a few minutes, especially for large datasets (though for a new project, it's usually quick).
-You can monitor the status in the Firebase console under Firestore > Indexes.
-4.  **Restart Application (Optional but Recommended):** Once the index is built and active, it's a good idea to restart your Next.js development server.
-5.  **Retry the Operation:** Try accessing the page or performing the action that caused the error.
-It should now work.

-**Common Queries Requiring Indexes:**
-*   Fetching homepage images: `homepageImages` collection, ordered by `order` (ascending) and `createdAt` (descending).
-*   Fetching events: `events` collection, ordered by `createdAt` (descending).
-*   Other queries involving `orderBy()` on multiple fields or `where()` clauses on different fields than the `orderBy()` field.

-If the error persists or the link doesn't work, manually navigate to your Firebase project console:
-*   Go to **Firestore Database**.
-*   Click on the **Indexes** tab.
-*   Click **Add composite index**.
-*   Enter the **Collection ID** (e.g., `homepageImages`, `events`).
-*   Add the fields to index based on your query (e.g., for homepage images: `order` ASC, `createdAt` DESC).
-*   Save the index.
+**For Supabase (PostgreSQL):**
+Database indexing is handled differently.
+If you encounter performance issues with Supabase queries, you'll need to add database indexes directly to your PostgreSQL tables via the Supabase dashboard (SQL Editor or Table Editor) or through migrations.
+Common fields to index include foreign keys, fields used in `WHERE` clauses frequently, and fields used for `ORDER BY`.